Sivaniraju31/Sentiment-Analysis-Using-Phone-Calls/README.md

 * Before we start, we must ensure we have the required libraries installed and they can be installed with npm.
 If you are using Google Colab, you can install the libraries.
 * Once the libraries are installed, we can import the necessary module.
+* The modules which we need are - Gradio, Whisper, and pipeline from Transformers, which performs sentiment analysis using pre-trained models.

 <h4>FOOTER HTML</h4>
 This is the very bottom of the layout